 Employees can get a better sense of their needs by tracking and logging how much time they are spending on work during the day and how much on personal time, said Donna McCloskey, associate dean for undergraduate programs at the School of Business Administration at Widener University and author of Re-Defining Work-Life Boundaries: Individual, Organizational and National Policy Implications.

-Once you are aware of where work-life balance conflicts are occuring, you can discuss having more flexibility with your manager during those times of the day, said McCloskey who schedules personal time on her Outlook calendar to ensure she makes time to walk her dog.
+Once you are aware of where work-life balance conflicts occur, you can discuss having more flexibility with your manager during those times of the day, McCloskey said.

 It’s similar to creating buckets or compartmentalization for our lives and the requests that are made of it, said Laurie Weingart, professor of organizational behavior and theory at Carnegie Mellon University’s Tepper School of Business.

 Without setting boundaries at work, employees will be living an always-on or always-available lifestyle.
-This lifestyle can lead to higher stress, burnout, and lower job and life satisfaction, said McCloskey.
+This lifestyle can lead to higher stress, burnout, and lower job and life satisfaction, McCloskey said.

 Types of Boundaries to Set at Work

-There are many types of boundaries that help employees separate their work and lives, McCloskey said.
+There are many types of boundaries that help employees separate their work and lives.

 5 Types of Boundaries to Set at Work